Alerts & Reports

 • Customer Company Administrator Users can revoke any Customer remote service authorizations.

-The Remote Service product allows service technicians to remotely access machines and their devices instantaneously across the globe through a secure VPN tunnel.
+The SERVICE product allows service technicians to remotely access machines and their devices instantaneously across the globe through a secure VPN tunnel.

-For more details on Remote Service, see this article.
+For more details on SERVICE, see this article.

 Some of ei3‘s Remote Service users may need to reach an FTP server on a machine device during a remote service session.